 Running Windows applications on a Mac via the well-known program WineBottler is another way to get your work done while avoiding virtual drives and remote desktops.
 However, as good as it sounds, there are some drawbacks.
 Wine on Mac by default can only support a limited number of applications.
 Meaning, you won’t be able to run some of the newest programs that are only compatible with Windows 10 and later.

 This also means that even if you do manage to run an application that isn’t supposed to be compatible with Wine, it is likely that you will experience crashes, glitches, and slow performance.
-Even so, it’s still one of the quickest ways to get into some useful apps without having to wait for a virtual drive to launch.
+Even so, it’s still one of the quickest ways to get into some useful apps on Windows for a Mac without having to wait for a virtual drive to launch.

-- Once you have launched WineBottler.app, you will be able to choose from a whole range of default Windows apps.
-In this instance, we will use Mozilla Firefox as an example.
+- Choose from a whole range of default Windows apps.
+In this instance, we used Mozilla Firefox as an example.

 - Click to start converting the Windows program into a Mac bundle app.